UCLALibrary/digital-signage-hours/README.md

 The development environment requires:
 * git (at least version 2)
 * docker (current version recommended: 20.10.12)
-* docker-compose (at least version 1.25.0; current recommended: 1.29.2)
+* docker compose (current recommended: 2.31.0)

 #### PostgreSQL container

-The development database is a Docker container running PostgreSQL 12, which matches our deployment environment.
+The development database is a Docker container running PostgreSQL 16, which matches our deployment environment.

 #### Django container

-This uses Django 4.2, in a Debian 11 (Bullseye) container running Python 3.11.
+This uses Django 5.2, in a Debian 12 (Bookworm) container running Python 3.13.
 All code runs in the container, so local version of Python does not matter.

 The container runs via `docker_scripts/entrypoint.sh`, which